 Declining Ice Cover

-The observed trend of declines in the extent and duration of ice cover on the Great Lakes are expected to continue in a future warmer climate.
+The observed trend of declines in the extent and duration of ice cover on the Great Lakes is expected to continue in a future warmer climate.
 Reduced ice cover exposes the coast to greater wave energy.

 Increasing Wave Energy